Bioinformatics ReviewBioinformatics Review

 $ tar xvf autodocksuite-4.2.6-x86_64Linux2.tar

-This will create a new directory called “x86_64Linux2” in the Downloads directory, in which we could see two executable files: “autodock4” and “autogrid”.
+This will create a new directory called “x86_64Linux2” in the Downloads directory, in which we can see two executable files: “autodock4” and “autogrid”.
 We will move them to another directory where we keep the binaries.

 $ cd x86_64Linux2/